raspberrypilearning/find-the-bug/en/step_9.md

 ## Upgrade your game

 If you have time, you can add more levels and more distractions to your game.
-You could also change the sprite that is hiding.
+You could also change the sprite that is hiding and change the text.

 Here are the blocks you will need to hide the bug on a new level: